 (g) All complaints shall contain the name of the Complainant and state the nature of the act(s) complained of, including such details as the name of the alleged offender and the date(s) or approximate date(s) on which the offending act(s) occurred, the name(s) of any witnesses, and the desired resolution(s).
 Any portion of a complaint file that is exempt from public disclosure under the Florida Public Records law shall remain confidential to the extent permitted by law.

-FOR INVESTIGATION OF COMPLAINTS
+4. INVESTIGATION OF COMPLAINTS

 (a) EIC shall investigate all complaints that contain enough information to allege prohibited discrimination or harassment.
 This investigation will include, but shall not be limited to, interviewing the alleged offender and the complainant.
 Each party shall have an equal opportunity to present relevant witnesses and other evidence.
 The investigation may include the interview of other persons who may have information relevant to the allegations, preparation of witness statements for all persons interviewed and review of any relevant documents.
 Upon completion of the investigation, a final report shall be prepared which includes a summary of the complaint, a description of the investigation, whether a violation of University Regulation was found, based on a preponderance of the evidence, and recommendations for disposition.